 Adjacent to the Naracoorte South Primary School lies 5 hectares of native vegetation which is owned by the Department for Education and forms part of the school grounds.
 The nature park is a valuable biological and educational resource which is utilised by the school.
 Currently in terms 2 and 3 the park is open twice a week for play time and classes use the area for cook outs and learning about their native environment.

 The Canteen, named The Hunger Barn is run by a Manager and volunteers.
 It operates under the Healthy Eating Guidelines.

 - Lunches may be purchased from the school’s canteen.
-Orders are written on lunch bags and the money enclosed.
+Orders can be placed on line using the Flexischools app or written on lunch bags/pouches with the money enclosed.
 (Lunch bags are available for a nominal price from the office.)

-- Price lists are available from the office, on the website or Facebook.
+- Price lists are available from the office, on the website (below) or on Facebook.